 Step 4.
 Then, check the "Show volume in menu bar" option on the bottom so that you can choose HomePod from the audio control on the menu bar next time.

 Step 5.
 Open the Tidal app on your Mac and begin to play music.
 Music playing on Mac will be streamed through your HomePod.

 There is a collection of commonly asked and concerned questions about HomePod by users.
 We will go through them.
 Hope you find it useful.

-1. Can Apple HomePod be recharged?
+Q2: Can Apple HomePod Be Recharged?

-No. Apple HomePod doesn't take batteries, so it is not rechargeable.
-HomePod is equipped with a power cord, which can be used to connect the bottom of HomePod to an electrical outlet to make HomePod work.
+A: No. Apple HomePod doesn't take batteries, so it is not rechargeable.
+HomePod is equipped with a power cord, which can be used to connect the bottom of the HomePod to an electrical outlet to make HomePod work.

-HomePod is not designed with a restart button or a power switch to use.
-When you need to reboot your HomePod, you can try unplug it from power source and then plug back in to restart it.
-Alternatively, open HomePod app on your device > connect your device with HomePod through Bluetooth > go to "Settings" > choose and touch "Reset HomePod" option to restart your HomePod.
+A: HomePod is not designed with a restart button or a power switch to use.
+When you need to reboot your HomePod, you can unplug it from power source and then plug back in to restart it.
+Alternatively, open the HomePod app on your device > connect your device with HomePod through Bluetooth > go to "Settings" > choose and touch the "Reset HomePod" option to restart your HomePod.

-Generally speaking, reason for the white screen during HomePod setup is a simple failure.
+A: Generally speaking, reason for the white screen during the HomePod setup is a simple failure.
 When the Apple Music app is uninstalled or deleted from your device, this issue happens.
 To fix it, you just need to re-install Apple Music on your device.
-After that, start HomePod settings again.
+After that, start the HomePod settings again.
 If the setup process is interrupted by the message of subscription to Apple Music, you might choose "Not Now" to skip it to continue.

 Part 4.
 The Final Thoughts